guy-murphy/inversion-dev/Inversion.Web/readme.md

 `Inversion.Web`, project notes
+## `T:Inversion.Web.Behaviour.BehaviourConditionPredicates`
+Extensions provided for ``WebBehaviour` providing basic checks performed in behaviour conditions.

+### `.HasAnyUserRoles(Inversion.Web.Behaviour.WebBehaviour,Inversion.Web.WebContext)`
+Determines whether or not the current context user is in any of the `required-user-roles` configured for this behaviour.

+* `self`: The behaviour to act upon.
+* `ctx`: The context to consult.

+**returns:**
+Returns true if the current context user is in any of the  `required-user-roles` configured for this behaviour.

 ## `T:Inversion.Web.Behaviour.BootstrapBehaviour`
 A behaviour responsible for boostrapping the request processing.
 Out of the box it simply imports the prameters configured for this behaviour into the contexts params, so can be seen as a way to configure a context with default prameters.
 It should be see as a point of extensibility for setting up the default state of a context prior to processing a request.